-The concrete must embed tops of all pins as well as bent tops of vertical rebar 255 mm (10") or more long.
+If concrete is used for a bond beam it must embed the tops of all pins as well as bent tops of vertical rebar.
+Steel embedded 255 mm (10") or more long provides a good attachment.
 Insert steel so the hooks will be contained within the depth and width of the bond beam.